CodingEffort/game-off-2012/Content.md

 - **EasyBoss**: Higher health enemy.
 Usually used with circular weapons and circular paths.
 It slowly rotates every frame (to allow circular weapons to be less predictable).
 - **NormalBoss**: Even higher health enemy, Usually used with a pulse weapon and a circular path.
+- **BigBoss**: The final boss of the game.
+Loads of health points, usually used with a circular/zigzag path and a highpulse/pulse/circular weapon.

 ## Enemy guns